code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 }
 ```

 Now that our custom `EndpointInterceptor` is ready we need to tell Spring WS to use it.
 We do this by overriding the `addInterceptors()` method of the `WsConfigurerAdapter`.
-Simply add a new instance of the `CustomEndpointInterceptor` to the `interceptors` list in order to activate it.
+Simply add a new instance of the `LogHttpHeaderEndpointInterceptor` to the `interceptors` list in order to activate it.

 ``` java
 package com.codenotfound.ws.endpoint;